ericchudow/Pages/index.md

 # Welcome to Ross Chudow’s Bar Mitzvah Website

 Hello!
 We’re so excited that you will be able to join us to celebrate Ross becoming a Bar Mitzvah.
 We have tried to include as much information here as possible to help you navigate the weekend.
-Due to COVID, certain plans won’t be finalized until we get closer to the big day, so please check back regularly for updates.
+Due to COVID, there will be certain restrictions and requirements, so please be understanding and plan accordingly.

 Click the buttons below for the latest information: